-Or, maybe you would start with merit: what does it take to be a skilful and effective MP and potential future leader?
+Or, maybe you would start with ‘merit’: what does it take to be a skilful and effective MP and potential future leader?
 This is tricky too.
 Would they need to be thoughtful, intelligent, and articulate?
-Would you value obedience; someone to toe the party line for the greater good, rather than a maverick that will get the party into trouble?
+Would you value obedience, or someone to toe the party line for the greater good, rather than a maverick that will get the party into trouble?
 Would you want someone with valuable experience in the ‘real world’?
 What would it be – science, business, the law?
 Is this more ‘real’ than someone with experience of working in a supermarket, cleaning toilets, collecting tickets, and/ or looking after children?

 Or, maybe you would want someone new?
 Maybe you are tired of corruption, adversarialism and a sense that metropolitan politicians don’t represent you.
 Maybe you want to reject the ‘political class’ and want someone who has not yet been in politics.
 Someone that hasn’t spent years training to be a politician.
 Someone that hasn’t gone to a private school, Oxford or Cambridge, and worked for the party until the right seat came up.
 Someone completely different.
 A reluctant politician.
 Someone that you could rule out if they said they wanted to be a politician.

 In short, maybe you want The Amazing Mrs Pritchard.
 She is fictional, though.
 That is a major problem.
-Other real world problems include:

-- Politics is, in many ways, a shite job.
+- Politics is, in many ways, a terrible job.
 Maybe it pays well, but not compared to the less-shite jobs that many MPs or candidates will be qualified to do.
 You are expected to work every day, for long hours, and take crap while you are doing it.
 In many cases, you have to do it as a candidate – taking shit for free and working full time, somewhere else, to keep it going – with no guarantee that you’ll be elected any time soon (or keep your seat).

 - How can you pick new faces if you need to choose people that you know are committed to the party enough to toil away as a candidate?

 - How can you select someone based on ‘merit’ if you haven’t tried someone out as a candidate?
-And did we even work out what ‘merit’ means in politics?
+And did we even work out what ‘merit’ means in politics? (no).

 - Are you willing to select a crapper candidate if they live locally or just thought about entering politics 5 minutes ago?